mateus-po/appoitment-reservatons-project/README.md

 ![Article page](/readme-screenshots/article.png "Article page of Gatopedia")

 Users can also search for articles.
 Searching is only executed in article titles.
-It uses built-in search options that are available on MongoDB indexes.
+It uses built-in search options that are available on MongoDB search indexes.
 Search view looks like this:

 ![Search page](/readme-screenshots/search.png "Search page of Gatopedia")
 ## Side menu options: